How IoT Enables the Smart Grid - Applications, Benefits, and Use Cases

 Particle’s IoT Platform-as-a-Service hits the sweet spot of offering a fully integrated solution that handles the hard parts of making hardware, connectivity, and software work together while being flexible enough for you to build your product your way.

 Reliable Over-the-Air Updates

-IoT platforms that only offer hardware or fleet management make over-the-air updates difficult.
+IoT platforms that only offer hardware or fleet management make device management and over-the-air updates difficult.
 They don’t give you insight into if the device is being used, and they can fail if the connection is lost.
 Worse, they require complex integrations between the device, operating system, and cloud solutions.

-Particle provides industry-leading OTA update capabilities, which includes:
+Particle provides an industry-leading OTA solution, which includes: